vishalisairam/TrustSimulation/README.md

 A. We had planned three components in our project:
 - Interactive Game with human input
-- Simulation with input on proportion on playertypes and number of turns
+- Simulation with input on proportion of playertypes and number of turns
 - GUI for presentation

 B. We completed the game and simulation as programs and we also have a basic structure for the GUI (Pygame GUI for the Game and tkinter GUI for Simulation)